ben-polanco/portfolio-site/user_stories.md

 - [ ] Create an intro animation while everything else is loading
 - [ ] Create garden and park objects to fill more of the space
 - [ ] Create and apply road textures
-- [ ] Upgrade experience icons as required
+- [ ] Upgrade experience icons to v2 as required

 **....explore site owner's work experiences to understand how they apply to my role description**
 - [x] Create content cards
+- [ ] Decide on hover v. click UX for building titles and content cards (what elements float on hover? when are titles visible? how are content cards loaded in?)
 - [ ] Click opens content card
 - [ ] Prioritize what should be said on each card
 - [ ] Determine proper format of content cards